rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 other words, a `macro_rules` definition should have in its body at least one occurrence of a token tree followed by `=>` followed by another token tree.
-When the compiler comes to a `macro_rules` definition, it uses this pattern to match the two token trees per rule in the definition of the `macro`, _thereby utilizing the `macro` parser itself_.
+When the compiler comes to a `macro_rules` definition, it uses this pattern to match the two token trees per the rules of the definition of the `macro`, _thereby utilizing the `macro` parser itself_.
 In our example definition, the metavariable `$lhs` would match the patterns of both arms: `(print
 $mvar:ident)` and `(print twice $mvar:ident)`.
 And `$rhs` would match the